ndebruin/scripts/README.md

 # scripts
-A dumping ground for various scripts I write
+A dumping ground for various scripts I write.

 # smart-email.sh
 Emails the results of a SMART test to a provided email address.